-Move your blog to Substack A guide for writers and creators
+Move your newsletter to Substack A guide for writers and creators

-Step 1: Set up your account We recognize that you've worked hard to build your blog over time.
-As you set up your Substack, we've made it easy to bring your relationships and work with you. ☐ Create a publication When setting up your Substack, you will be prompted to choose a publication name and URL and to write a one-line description.
+Step 1: Set up your account

+We recognize that you've worked hard to build your newsletter over time.
+As you set up your Substack, we've made it easy to bring your relationships and work with you.

+☐ Create a publication.

+When setting up your Substack, you will be prompted to choose a publication name and URL and to write a one-line description.
 These elements are the first impression for prospective subscribers, and you can come back to refresh them at any time.
-Create your publication. □ Import your list As part of the publication creation process, you'll have the option to import your email list if you have one.
-You can import your list from your settings at any time by uploading a CSV file.
-Learn more. ☐ Import your content Substack enables seamless content imports from WordPress, Medium, Tumblr, and more.
+Create your publication. □ Import your list.

+As part of the publication creation process, you'll have the option to import your email list.
+If you skip this step initially, you can import your list from your settings.
+You'll need to have a CSV file, which you can download from your old host.
+Learn more. ☐ Import your content.

+Substack enables seamless content imports from Ghost, Mailchimp, Beehiiv, Seeking Alpha, TinyLetter, and more.
 Just paste in your blog or newsletter URL to get started.
 If you use a different platform from the ones listed, check if it has an RSS feed or a JSON file of your archive available for download.
 From your settings, you'll be able to import your content.
 Unfortunately, if there were comments or other forms of engagement (e.g. likes) on your posts, you will not be able to import those interactions.
-Learn more. □ Set up payments Great writing is valuable.
-Consider turning on paid subscriptions.
-Writers have found success with a variety of approaches, including offering everything for free and putting everything behind a paywall.
-Your true fans will be excited to support your work, even if they don't get anything extra.
-If you're not ready to start collecting paid subscriptions, Pledges allow subscribers to pledge their support and commit to paying for a future subscription.
+Learn more. ☐ Connect your Stripe account.

+Stripe is the sole payment provider for Substack today.
+If you own your Stripe account, you'll be able to connect it to your Substack in just a few minutes. - ☐ If you are coming from Ghost, Beehiiv, or a custom build where you owned your Stripe account, simply visit your settings and connect your Stripe account by signing in.
+Learn more. - If you are coming from a platform like Memberful or one that uses Stripe but where the platform owns the payment account, there are a few additional steps our team might be able to help you with to bring your payment relationships over.
+Contact support. - If you're coming from Patreon, we've worked with a number of other writers and creators to develop a strategy to get the word out about your move.
 Learn more.